XMON3R/ArchitekturyENR1/Schedules-SCH1/scenarios/data_manager-scenario.md

 - Measure 1 second

 #### Architecture Update
 The architecture should inform app frontend about what was wrong with input data.
-I would consider expanding architecture by "info sender" that would better communicate with front end.
+I would consider expanding architecture by component "info sender" that would better communicate with front end.

 ###  user permision- security